kacieanderson/hw2/README.md

 hw2q5.cpp contains the code for #5 on the homework.

+hw2q5runtimes.txt contains additional answers for #5 on the homework.

 hw2q6.cpp contains the code for #6 on the homework.

 Have a great day!